-This brand new MA TESOL programme (from 2018) demonstrates our commitment to continuing innovation and offers course features that will appeal to those who want to advance their career in English Language Teaching.
+Our MA TESOL programme (new from 2018) demonstrates our commitment to continuing innovation and offers course features that will appeal to those who want to advance their career in English Language Teaching.

 - Growing range of specialisms based on cutting edge staff expertise

 - Flexible option choices to match individual interests and needs: a choice of both 20 CATS and 10 CATS modules